johnwr-response/golang-build-modern-web-applications/LOCAL_NOTES.md

   `go get github.com/asaskevich/govalidator`
 ### Displaying a response to user after posting form data
 - To avoid accidental submitting, we should always 303 redirect a post to a new page instead of just displaying a page.
+### Finishing up our response to user, and adding alerts